Larissa Crummer: Melbourne City

 In May 2016 Crummer signed on loan at Victorian NPLW club Alamein FC.

 She returned to Melbourne City for the 2016–17 W-League campaign, but after making only three appearances her season was cut short by a foot injury in January 2017.

 Crummer returned to Melbourne City for the 2017–18 W-League season.
 She appeared in 8 games and scored 3 goals as Melbourne City won their third consecutive W-League Championship.

 Seattle Reign FC

 In January 2017, Crummer signed with Seattle Reign FC, effective upon the conclusion of the 2016–17 W-League season.
 Due to injury she only appeared in four games for Seattle, scoring one goal.
 She was released by the club in February 2018.

 Newcastle Jets

 On 20 August 2018 Crummer signed a one-year contract to join the Newcastle Jets for the 2018-19 W-League season.
 Despite deciding in October 2019, to rehabilitate from a leg break with Newcastle Jets, a month later, it was announced she would miss the 2019–20 W-League season.

 Return to Brisbane Roar

 In February 2021, Crummer returned to Brisbane Roar.

+Brann

+In March 2023, Crummer transferred to Norwegian club Brann.
+In March 2024, Following Brann's elimination against Barcelona in the UEFA Women's Champions League quarter-finals, she announced her retirement from professional football.